dougdyson/js-blockchain/README.md

 I also have technical questions around how/when pending transactions are managed to avoid double spending and how to perhaps multiple blockchains might be supported, at least in my model.

 Other learning experiments would to include different consensus mechanisims.

+Going to start a new project and put a front-end to this learning experience.